60 Best Christmas Wreath Ideas Even Novices Can Make

 Some Christmas wreaths seem simple but really wow you with their details, like this all-white example.
-It features five frosted pine cones, each one carefully placed to form the point of a five-pointed star.
+It features five frosted pine cones, each one carefully placed to form the point of a five-point star.
 The snow-covered white stars and decorative mini snowballs scattered over the rest of this straw wreath maintain the wintry theme while delivering an unmistakably Christmas look.

 Two little birds Christmas wreath

-Christmas wreath ideas like this one are perfect presents or DIY projects for newlyweds—or any couple that loves Christmas.
+Christmas wreath ideas like this one are perfect presents or DIY projects for newlyweds—or any couple who loves Christmas.
 The adorable felt birds sit on a twig on a plain grapevine wreath base, while a canopy of yew branches protects them from the inevitable Christmas snowfall.
 Add in some pine cones and a burlap ribbon, and you’ve got the sweetest wreath on the block.
 Speaking of couples: As you go about your holiday shopping, keep these gifts for her and gifts for him in mind.

 Pearlescent Christmas wreath

 For truly unique Christmas wreath ideas, think pink.
 Start by spray-painting a grapevine wreath base pure white.
-Once dry, use wire or hot glue to attach your pink and silver ornaments, varying their texture, size, and color.
+Once dry, use wire or hot glue to attach your pink and silver ornaments, varying their texture, size and color.
 You can space them out, as shown here, or cluster them together if you’re more of a maximalist.
 Either way, your front door will have the pearliest wreath on the block.

 Snowflakes and baubles Christmas wreath

 Who says you have to hang your wreath?
 The addition of four white pillar candles is all it takes to bring this wreath from the front door to the dinner table.
-Start with a full spruce wreath, then add evenly spaced matte, reflective, and glittery gold ornaments, pure white snowflakes, pine cones, and glittery silver puffs.
+Start with a full spruce wreath, then add evenly spaced matte, reflective and glittery gold ornaments, pure white snowflakes, pine cones and glittery silver puffs.
 Because it’s quick to create, you can make it on one of the 12 days of Christmas as you count down to the big day.

 Smiling Santa Christmas wreath

 Hang this wreath on your door to take it from ho-hum to ho-ho-home!
-We love this Santa Christmas wreath kit because it comes with everything you need to make a fantastic Santa wreath: wreath frame, white mesh, smiling Santa face (on sturdy metal), and of course, the traditional Santa hat.
+We love this Santa Christmas wreath kit because it comes with everything you need to make a fantastic Santa wreath: wreath frame, white mesh, smiling Santa face (on sturdy metal) and, of course, the traditional Santa hat.